Abdul-Rafae-Mohammed/StepByStepGuideToSetupPythonAppWithOracleATPusingDocker/README.md

 ## Goals for this workshop

 - Build a REST Service using APEX
+- Deploy the Python Application using Docker
+- Setup the ATP database (optional)
 - Integrate Python App and Oracle Database using REST Service
 - demonstrate native JSON support in Oracle Database.